Overv/Open.GL/content/drawing.md

 Making the link between vertex data and attributes
 --------

 Although we have our vertex data and shaders now, OpenGL still doesn't know how the attributes are formatted and ordered.
-We first need to retrieve a reference to the `position` input in the vertex shader:
+You first need to retrieve a reference to the `position` input in the vertex shader:

 	GLint posAttrib = glGetAttribLocation( shaderProgram, "position" );

-If the location is not explicitly specified, it will be in the order of the input definitions.
-That means that `position` will always have location 0 in this example, since it's the first and only input.
+The location is a number depending on the order of the input definitions.
+The first and only input `position` in this example will always have location 0.

-With the reference to the input, we can specify how the data for that input is retrieved from the array:
+With the reference to the input, you can specify how the data for that input is retrieved from the array:

 	glVertexAttribPointer( posAttrib, 2, GL_FLOAT, GL_FALSE, 0, 0 );

+The first parameter references the input.
 The second parameter specifies the amount of values for that input, which is the same as the number of components of the `vec`.
-The third one specifies the type of each component and the fourth one specifies whether the input values should be normalized between `-1.0` and `1.0` (or `0.0` and `1.0` depending on the format) if they aren't floating point numbers.
+The third parameter specifies the type of each component and the fourth parameter specifies whether the input values should be normalized between `-1.0` and `1.0` (or `0.0` and `1.0` depending on the format) if they aren't floating point numbers.

-The last two parameters are arguebly the most important here and specify how the attribute is layed out in the vertex data.
-The first number specifies how much bytes are between each position attribute in the array, where 0 means that there is no data in between.
+The last two parameters are arguebly the most important here and specify how the attribute is layed out in the vertex array.
+The first number specifies the *stride*, or how much bytes are between each position attribute in the array.
+The value 0 means that there is no data in between.
 This is currently the case as the position of each vertex is immediately followed by the position of the next vertex.
-The last parameter specifies at how much bytes from the start of the array the attribute occurs.
+The last parameter specifies the *offset*, or how much bytes from the start of the array the attribute occurs.
 Since there are no other attributes, this is 0 as well.

+It is important to know that this function will not just store the stride and the offset, but also the VBO that is currently bound to `GL_ARRAY_BUFFER`.
+That means that you don't have to explicitly bind the correct VBO when the actual drawing functions are called.
+This also implies that you can use a different VBO for each attribute.

 Don't worry if you don't fully understand this yet, as we'll see how to alter this to add more attributes soon enough.